 - A window will appear, where you can freely write your LinkedIn summary.

 What to put in my LinkedIn summary?
 5 tips

 A good LinkedIn summary contains certain elements.
 It should convey who you are, what you’ve done, and what you know how to do.
-In addition, there are other elements that may or may not be included in your summary.
-Here are some elements to include in your summary, to increase its effectiveness:
+Additionally, there are optional elements that you could includ in your summary so as to increase its effectiveness.
+Here are some examples:

 - A tagline.
 We tend not to think about it, but as we said, your summary must engage users.
 A dynamic tagline will grab the reader.
-A question, a shocking statement, a joke, or a direct appeal to the reader: several types of hooks are possible.
+A question, a shocking statement, a joke, or a direct appeal to the reader are examples of different types of hooks that are possible.

 - A presentation: let people know who you are.
-The Internet user who looks at your profile must understand who you are as a person and as a professional, in order to assess whether or not your profile may interest him.
-Don’t be satisfied with a bland description of yourself: tell them about your drivers, your aspirations..
+A user who looks at your profile must understand who you are as a person and as a professional, in order to assess whether or not your profile interests them.
+Don’t be satisfied with a bland description of yourself: tell them about what drives you, your aspirations..

 - Insert media.
 You can add different media to your resume.
 A CV, for example, which would illustrate your previous statements, or a link to your website.
-Bonus: the media tend to be displayed even if the user doesn’t click on the “See more” button that scrolls through your summary.
-What a great way to catch the eye and increase interaction!
+Bonus: the media tends to be displayed even if the user doesn’t click on the “See more” button that scrolls through your summary.
+What a great way to catch the eye of the reader and increase interaction!

 - A Call-To-Action.
 Remember that you want to engage your profile visitors.
 A CTA will allow you to encourage them to contact you, add you as a relationship, or visit your website.
 It’s a great way to encourage interaction!

 Take care of the formatting: tone, spelling, grammar